Code of Student Conduct

 - The Respondent may challenge the presence of any member of the board on the grounds of personal bias by submitting a written statement to the student conduct official no later than two (2) days prior to the hearing.
 The conduct official will then determine whether to sustain or deny the challenge.
 If the request is sustained, a replacement will be appointed to serve on the hearing board.

-- The Associate Dean of Students or designee ultimately will decide what information may be presented at a Student Conduct Board hearing.
+- The Director of Community Standards or designee ultimately will decide what information may be presented at a Student Conduct Board hearing.
 Board members will receive hearing materials no later than two (2) days before the scheduled hearing date.

 - In order to preserve the confidential nature of the student conduct process, and to protect the privacy of all parties, all hearings are closed.